 Also click here to see coverage by KRQE Albuqureque, NM television coverage of the event.

 An experienced documentary film director and producer are in the process of creating a public documentary of Dawson, New Mexico titled, "Canaries in a Coal Mine".
 The documentary will be directed by Fulvio Ottaviano and produced by Claudio Ruben.
 The story will be told through the point of view of its immigrant communities.
 Please visit their web site here and learn more about this amazing documentary by viewing a brief preview.

-This year, Joe Bacca and his daughter were able to scan over 400 old Dawson photographs taken over the years and place them on a CD.
-The photo CD is available for a $10 purchase by contacting Joe at his e-mail which is firstname.lastname@example.org .
+Joe Bacca and his daughter have scanned over 400 old Dawson photographs taken over the years and place them on a CD.
+The photo CD is available for a $10 purchase by contacting Joe at his e-mail which is email@example.com .
 The proceeds from the sales of the CD will be used to offset expenses incurred in sponsoring the Dawson Reunion every two years.
 We were also pleased to hear that over 200 folks visted the Raton Museum and toured the Dawson exhibits.

 We received an e-mail from Marty Tschetter from Greenville, NC stating that he recently came across an old 1924 Dawson, NM photograph at the Raton Museum.
 What makes this photograph so interesting is that it shows a Dawson coal miner writing the final score of the 1924 Baseball World Series on the side of a coal car that is going to be sent down into the Dawson coal mines to let the workers know the final score.
 You can see these two photos by clicking here.
 Marty has also sent copies of these photographs to the National Baseball Museum in Cooperstown, NY on behalf of the Raton Museum.
 A special thanks to Marty and to Roger Sanchez, Curator of the Raton Museum, for allowing Marty to scan these old photos and sending them to the National Baseball Museum.